About This Hobby and Our Photography

 look on page "Subway FAQ".

-If you do encounter someone who is not pleased with your photography I would
+If you do encounter someone who is not pleased with your photography we would

 highly recommend that you simply move on, especially if they are respectful.
 If

-it's more like they are harassing you I would get any pertinent information from
+it's more like they are harassing you, get any pertinent information from

-them, mainly they're name and/ or employee/ badge number and contact the company
+them, mainly their name and/or employee badge number and contact the company

 involved and report any incidents.
 You do not have to surrender your equipment,